wilcoxadvisors/CodeShare2/Instructions.md

     - Begin AI integration planning for automated blog content generation.
     - Begin implementing the accounting module, focusing first on file attachments, then Dimensions & Smart Rules (B.2.1), and finally batch journal entry uploads.
     - Plan for analytics dashboard to track website content performance.

+## Dimensions Module - Status: COMPLETE

+The Dimensions module is now feature-complete and stable.
+This includes a full suite of tools for creating, managing, and utilizing financial dimensions.

+### Key Completed Features:

+**Core CRUD Functionality:**
+- Full UI and backend support for creating, editing, and deleting Dimensions.
+- A dedicated "Manage Values" dialog for adding, editing, deactivating, and deleting dimension values.
+- Implemented safety checks to prevent deletion of any dimension or value that is currently in use in a transaction, ensuring data integrity.

+**COA-Style Master Bulk Management:**
+- A centralized "Master Bulk Management" feature is now available on the main Dimensions page.
+- Master Template Download: Users can download a single, clean CSV template pre-populated with all values for all dimensions for the selected client.
+- Interactive Upload & Preview: When a master CSV is uploaded, the system now performs an analysis and displays a detailed preview of all proposed changes (Creations, Updates, Deletions).
+- Inline Editing: The preview screen is fully interactive, allowing users to edit names, descriptions, and the active/inactive status of values before confirming.
+- Intelligent Sync Logic: The system uses "delete by omission," meaning any value not present in the uploaded file is automatically marked for deletion, allowing for true synchronization.
+- User Confirmation: All changes from a bulk upload are only applied to the database after explicit user confirmation from the preview screen.

+**Journal Entry Integration:**
+- The "Dimension Tagging" feature within the Journal Entry form is now fully functional.
+- All bugs related to fetching and displaying dimension data in the tagging popover have been resolved.

+**Data Integrity and Security:**
+- A critical cross-client data contamination issue was discovered and fully resolved.
+- The database has been hardened with new triggers and constraints to enforce strict client data isolation, preventing this category of bugs from occurring in the future.

 ### Verification Status (COMPLETED):